platformsh/platformsh-docs/docs/src/administration/users.md

 file=none
 highlight=false
 ---
-1. Go to your console and select the project where you want to change the user permissions.
+1. In the console, select the project where you want to change the user permissions.
 2. Under **Settings**, click **Access**.
 3. Select a user and change the permissions.
 4. Click **Save**.